ManuelVU/ado_mnemonicsimtask/README.md

 * __PntoneFall2016.mat__: File contains colors used in the figures in rgb format.

 * __pantoneColors.mat__: File contains colors used in figures 2 and 10 in rgb format.

+# Models

+This directory contains the Bayesian graphical models written for use in JAGS as ".txt" files.
+The files are:
+* __noncontaminant.txt__: Code for the non-contaminant model that expands data in order to apply ADO method.
+* __noncontaminant_individual_pred.txt__: Code for the non-contaminant model.
+Can be used to generate posterior predictive distribution of the probability of a "yes" response.
+* __contaminant.txt__: Code for the contaminant model that expands data in order to apply ADO method.
+* __contaminant_individual_pred.txt__: Code for the contaminant model.
+Can be used to generate posterior predictive distribution of the probability of a "yes" response.

+# Figures

+This directory contains the Figures from the working paper along with the ones used as examples and in the appendix section.
+There are also graphs at the individual level that where not used.